 TIAA Bank outperforms other banks and their CD offerings simply by having so many CD options to choose from.
-You can choose a Yield Pledge® CD if you have thousands of dollars to deposit or you can open a Basic CD with $1,000.
-If you have multi-million dollar deposits, you can take advantage of the bank’s participation in the CDARS® network.
+You can open a Basic CD with $1,000, or if you have multi-million dollar deposits, you can take advantage of the bank’s participation in IntraFI Network Deposits.
 TIAA Bank also has options for people who want more variable rates with its Bump Rate and LIBOR Index CDs.

-Should You Get an TIAA Bank CD Account?
+Should You Get a TIAA Bank CD Account?

 If you can meet the required minimum amounts, you can take your pick of which TIAA Bank CD works best for you.
-For those with millions to deposit, the CDARS® Service accounts are the best for you.
-For those looking for the highest rates on a standard type of CD, you’ll want to consider the Yield Pledge® CDs.
-With 10 different terms, you can also easily ladder these accounts, opening a multiple accounts at a time with varying maturity dates.
+For those with millions to deposit, the IntraFI Network Deposits - CD Option accounts are the best for you.
+With 10 different terms, you can also easily ladder these accounts, opening multiple accounts at a time with varying maturity dates.